Rohan29032001/QMLHEP2023-tasks_rohan/README.md

 The directory [ViT60](https://github.com/Rohan29032001/QMLHEP2023-tasks_rohan/tree/master/ViT_60) contains the saved weights for the Vision Transformer trained for 64 epochs (implemented in Task 8).

-As it is evident from the tasks completed, I am interested to contribute to the Quantum Vision Transformer project.

 ### Results obtained:
 The metrics used here are calculated on the test set.